adiredri/Deep-Learning-Project/README.md

 Through these milestones, we experienced the evolution of deep learning practices:

-- **From scratch to frameworks**: We saw how using NumPy teaches the mechanics, while PyTorch boosts flexibility and power.
+- **From scratch to frameworks** - We saw how using NumPy teaches the mechanics, while PyTorch boosts flexibility and power.
-- **From binary to multiclass and fine-grained tasks**: We advanced from simple digit recognition to subtle distinctions between car models.
+- **From binary to multiclass and fine-grained tasks** - We advanced from simple digit recognition to subtle distinctions between car models.
-- **From classification to retrieval**: We broadened our thinking from prediction to semantic similarity.
+- **From classification to retrieval** - We broadened our thinking from prediction to semantic similarity.

 This portfolio not only enhanced our technical skills but also strengthened our understanding of **model selection**, **architecture design**, **performance evaluation**, and **deployment considerations**.